bitranox/PizzaCutter/.docs/description.rst

 do with cookiecutter :

-- Though PizzaCutter needs a little more complex `template file <https://github.com/bitranox/pizzacutter_default_python_template>`_ , but at the end You can get as complex as You like.
+- Though PizzaCutter needs a little more complex `template file <https://github.com/bitranox/pizzacutter_default_python_template>`_ , at the end You can get as complex as You like.
   Therefore You are not limited with functions or features provided by PizzaCutter, You can add or create yourself special features in the config file.
 - You can (and should) inherit config files from default config files - and just change there the few things You need to change.
   In the `example <https://github.com/bitranox/pizzacutter_default_python_template>`_ we have decent complex config file for a python project,